chillu/github-dashing/README.md

 Its particularly useful to capture Github API errors, e.g. when a project has been renamed.
 To use it, configure your `SENTRY_DSN` in `.env` ([docs](https://getsentry.com/docs/)).
 You'll need to sign up to Sentry to receive a valid DSN.

+# Contributing

+Pull requests are very welcome!
+Please make sure that the code you're fixing is actually part of this project, and not just generated from the upstream [Dashing]() library templates.

+# Acknowledgements

+Thanks to [SilverStripe Ltd.](http://silverstripe.com) for sponsoring the Heroku hosting and the physical dashboard at the SilverStripe offices in Wellington, New Zealand.

+# License
+Distributed under the MIT license